Tameno-01/godot-modular-camera-addon/docs/custom_behaviours.md

 You edit `properties` to control the output of the behaviour.

-You can also read `camera` to get the `ModularCamera` node this behaviour is acting on.
+You can also use `get_camera` to get the `ModularCamera` node this behaviour is acting on.
 Here's an example of how we can use this to do our own ray casts:

 ```gdscript
 @tool